-In this Quest you will explore the elements of a digital story and the story planning process as you go through a five step process to produce your own story.
+In this Quest, you will explore the elements of a digital story and the story planning process as you begin to go through a five-step process to produce your own story.

 I Can Statements

 - understand that creating a digital story is a process with several steps